-- If you are using homemade pizza dough, begin at least 3 hours before you plan to prepare the pizza to complete the kneading and rising process.
+- If you are using homemade pizza dough according to the above recipe, begin at least 3 hours before you plan to prepare the pizza to complete the kneading and rising process.
 It's better to refrigerate for 3 or more hours after that, but it's not entirely necessary.

 Make Pizza Sauce

 - In small saucepan, whisk cream and flour until there are no lumps.

 - Add Parmesan and stir.
 Heat on stovetop on medium heat until thickened (about 5 or 6 minutes).

 Special Consideration for Tomatoes

 - Thinly slice the tomatoes.
 Place on paper towels and pat dry with paper towels, as much as possible.